bahmutov/code-snippets/README.md

 ## Snippets

+### Security

+* [test-script-injection.js](test-script-injection.js) - tries to create a new
+  inline script tag to test if page allows it.

 ### DOM and CPU generic performance

 * [boilerplate.js](boilerplate.js) - boilerplate for loading and running a remote code script